Enter the total cash flows from operations, capital expenditures, and net debt issues into the calculator to determine the free cash flow to equity.

 - First, determine the cash flow from operation.

-Calculate the net cash flow generate by operations in the company.
+Calculate the net cash flow generated by operations in the company.

 - Next, determine the total CE.